-We draw your attention to Note 2(I) to the financial statements which explains that the Group has commenced a process for a potential acquisition which will incur significant costs and for which the Group will seek to raise additional equity funding.
-If the acquisition does not complete there may be scenarios where the Group would be unable to meet its forecast cash requirements.
+We draw your attention to Note 2(I) to the financial statements which explains that the Group has completed the acquisition of a subsidiary and will incur significant costs to supports its operations.
+If the operations are delayed or unexpected issues occur, there may be scenarios where the Group would be unable to meet its forecast cash requirements.
 The matters explained in Note 2(I) indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
 These financial statements do not include the adjustments that would result if the Group were unable to continue as a going concern.
 Our opinion is not modified in respect of this matter.